cajuncoding/LazyCacheHelpers/README.md

 provide for any reclaming of resources by garbage collection, etc. unless manually implemented via `WeakReference` yourself.

-NOTE: It supports basic removal, but the `LazyStaticInMemoryCache<>` provides a pattern (of Lazy + ConcurrentDictionary) that is best used for data that never chagnes once it is loaded/initialized (e.g. Reflection Results, Annotation Attribute cache, etc.).
+NOTE: It supports basic removal, but the `LazyStaticInMemoryCache<>` provides a pattern (of Lazy + ConcurrentDictionary) that is best used for data that never changes once it is loaded/initialized (e.g. Reflection Results, Annotation Attribute cache, etc.).
 In almost all cases for data that changes over it's life, the LazyCache<> above with support for cache expiration policy is the better pattern to use along with it's intrinsic support of garbage collection pressure to reclaim resources.